rrovetto/The-Orbital-Debris-Ontology/README.md

 * To continue my studies of astronautical topics
 ...in order to help ensure global orbital space safety and security of Earth and space-borne assetts (satellites, etc.).

-## Status
+## Status & Access
 * In-progress, subject to revision.
-* As unfunded work, formal support is needed: financial, educational and technical support is needed to sustain development.
-As unfunded work, donations and sponosrs are welcome and appreciated.
-The author desires employment and PhD study opportunities to pursue this work in a sustainable, educated, mentored, and protected environment.
-* [Contact the author to help formally support or discuss formal work collaborations](https://ontospace.wordpress.com/contact) [Or Contact via email(mailto:rrovetto@terpalum.umd.edu)
+No claims to completeness.
+* As a personal unfunded project since inception, funding/sponsors and work collaborations or a PhD study opportunity are needed to continue, complete and sustain development and realize the project vision.
+Contact rrovetto@terpalum.umd.edu with opportunities, offers, and work collaborations interest.
+* Donations are welcome.
+SEEKING patrons, sponsors, employer support, grants, funding, etc.
+* Professors interested in applying to grants with me should contact my email below; Stuentship for this as a PhD

 ## Desiderata (How you can help)
 * Sponsorship, a PhD studentsthip, or employment opportunity is needed to develop this work.